cFocusWeb/blanchette-website/content/singles/historique.en.md

 ###### A close-knit team

-Still today, the Blanchettes' greatest wealth remains working and collaborating together every day.
-They sit around a large table, in their communal office, and discuss and debate ideas always striving to raise the group to new heights.
+Still today, the Blanchette's greatest wealth remains working and collaborating together every day.They sit around a large table, in their communal office, and discuss and debate ideas always striving to raise the group to new heights.

-With time, each member has organically made certain projects and responsibilities their own.
+With time, each member has organically made certain responsibilities their own.
 Like chain links, each Blanchette’s work is closely intertwined and indispensable to the others.

 Discover their specialities!